Legal

 We may update this Privacy Policy from time to time.
 Continued use of Should I Ship after changes become effective means you accept the updated policy.

-Questions about privacy can be sent through the contact channel made available in the product.
+Questions about privacy can be sent through the contact form.